Backlash and the Contested Authority of International Law

 Rethinking backlash politics

-A recently published special issue Backlash Politics in Comparison, with Michael Zürn at the WZB.
+In 2020 Michael Zürn and I published special issue Backlash Politics in Comparison,.
 We held our first workshop in Berlin in 2017, and a second workshop at Northwestern University in 2018.
 The articles Conceptualizing Backlash Politics and Theorizing Backlash Politics appeared in November 2020.
-The project will continue as a book project after the Coronavirus pandemic.
+The book project is underway, likely to appear in 2025.

 International Adjudication of Megapolitics, with Mikael Rask Madsen.
 This project considers backlash by examining how international courts approach and weather megapolitics disputes, meaning disputes of issues with such high political salience that they divide whole polities.
 The special issue’s conclusion, “Beyond Backlash: The Consequences of Adjudicating Megapolitics” addresses this topic directly